snow-drop/fsm/README.md

     mvn clean package

-It will generate a file named `fsm-1.0-shaded.jar`.
+It will generate a file named `fsm-1.0-shaded.jar` in `target/` folder.
 To run the app, type

     java -jar fsm-1.0-shaded.jar <folder-path-to-monitor>